itscodenation/flw2-trivia-20-21-starter/README.md

 >![Day 1.0 goal](https://i.imgur.com/eTZAXGk.png)

-### Day 1.5: React Components

-Goal: Render a "Next Question" button on the screen.
+### Goal: Render a "Next Question" button on the screen.

 - [ ] In App.jsx, create a NextQuestion component.
 - [ ] Write the JSX to display a button for the user to click for the next question.
 (It will not work yet.)